kloeckner-i/db-operator/docs/howitworks.md

 When a `Database` resource is created in Kubernetes, the operator creates the actual database in the instance.
 Afterwards, it creates a `ConfigMap` and a `Secret` containing connection information such as host, user and password for accessing database.
 So the application `Pods` can use the database by reading the `ConfigMap` and the `Secret` through `envFrom` or `volumeMounts`.

 Please find example usage in [examples/](examples/).
-(TODO: write kubernetes menifests how to use from app in examples/)
+(TODO: write kubernetes manifests how to use from app in examples/)

 ![Operator Workflow](./images/workflow.svg)